How to set up a VPN on any device in 3 simple steps

 The ultimate “set it and forget it” solution is to install the VPN directly on your router.
 The biggest benefit is that it automatically protects every single device connected to your Wi-Fi network, including your smart TV, game consoles, and guests’ phones.
 I often recommend this for families or tech-savvy individuals who want blanket coverage.

 However, this is an advanced process.
 It requires a compatible router and involves logging into your router’s admin panel to manually install special configuration files provided by your VPN service.
-Always check your VPN provider’s website for their list of compatible routers and specific tutorials.
+Always check your VPN provider’s website for their list of compatible routers and a specific setup tutorial.

 On a smart TV / Apple TV